 There will be 28 graduates on the Crimson Tide's roster when Alabama plays Oklahoma in the Allstate Sugar Bowl on Jan.
 2 in New Orleans, including 17 that earned degrees this semester

-All-American and former team captain Jarryd Botha enters his first season as undergraduate assistant coach of the men's tennis team after playing for the Crimson Tide from 2010-13.
+All-American and former team captain Jarryd Botha returns for his second season as the men's tennis volunteer assistant coach.

-Throughout his four years, Botha collected 71 singles wins and 68 doubles victories and was ranked nationally in both categories.
+Botha, who played for the Crimson Tide from 2010-13, collected 71 singles wins and 68 doubles victories and was ranked nationally in both categories.
 As a junior and senior, he advanced to the NCAA Doubles Championship, earning All-America honors with a top-eight seed in 2013.
-In addition, he represented Alabama in the NCAA Singles Championship as a senior, advancing to the round of 32.
+He also represented Alabama in the NCAA Singles Championship as a senior, advancing to the round of 32.

-Botha claimed All-SEC honors in 2013, nearly tripling his singles win total from the previous year.
-He knocked off three top-10 opponents in singles, including Ole Miss' Nik Scholtz, to clinch the Tide's 4-3 victory over the Rebels in the SEC Championship tournament in Oxford.
+The Cape Town, South Africa native claimed All-SEC honors in 2013, while nearly tripling his singles win total from the previous year.
+He knocked off three top-10 opponents in singles, including Ole Miss' Nik Scholtz to clinch the Tide's 4-3 victory over the home standing Rebels in the SEC Championship tournament.